Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

 Survivability is not always the Hunter’s strong suit, but with Assassin’s Cowl, any of its subclasses instantly become better at it.
 At least, all the non-Void ones.
-Assassin’s Cowl’s ability is simple: if you get a powered melee kill, you turn invisible for ten to fifteen seconds.
-As with the Lunafaction Boots, that’s all the Cowl does, but it’s such a powerful ability, it doesn’t need to do more.
+Assassin’s Cowl’s ability is simple: if you get a powered melee kill, you turn invisible for 10 to 15 seconds.
+If you build around throwing knives on Solar or Cross-Counter on Arc, you can easily wipe out a trash mob and suddenly have up to fifteen seconds of freedom to move around the battlefield unmolested.
+As with the Lunafaction Boots, granting invisibility is all the Cowl does, but it’s such a powerful buff that this helmet doesn’t need to do anything more.

 Radiant Dance Machines Hunter Greaves